 Matthew Mutch, MD, is chief of colon and rectal surgery.
 The conditions he treats include: colorectal cancer, colon cancer, cancer of the rectum, inflammatory bowel disease, incontinence, Crohn’s disease, ulcerative colitis, diverticulitis, hemorrhoids, anal fissure and rectal-vaginal fistulas.

-Dr. Mutch sees patients at three convenient locations:
+Dr. Mutch sees patients at two convenient locations:

 Siteman Cancer Center – South County, 5225 Midamerica Plaza